andrijun0406/DellAzureStackHCI/UAT/README.md

 * VMFleet test are run with the following schemes:
   * Healthy cluster running 64 VMs per node for total 256 VMs in a cluster of 4 x AX nodes
-  * Healthy cluster running 32 VMs per node for total 128 VMs in a cluster of 4 x AX nodes
+  * Healthy cluster running 32 VMs per node for total 128 VMs in a cluster of 4 x AX nodes The following table presents the range of VMFleet and DISKSPD parameters used:

 ## Hardware Failure Test
 ### Testing Method - run VMFleet